danielmana/ui-packages/README.md

 yarn add @danielmana/ui-core
 ```

-This code shows how to install `@danielmana/ui-core`, but you can install any UI module with this command.
+This code shows how to install `@danielmana/ui-core`, but you can install any other UI module replacing `ui-core` by the package name.

 ## Contributing